 Gemfile.lock without telling anyone?
 If you try to go back to the Rubygems hosted library, you'll get failures.
 What if there is a catastrophic

 rm -rf problem with that gem version that you forked and it's yanked from Rubygems?
 You won't be helped.

 The idea behind the pessimistic operator was to help end users upgrade, but now you've taken yourself out of the upgrade path.

 This isn't as bad as it sounds.
 If you always remember to contribute your gemspec patches back upstream, there won't be a problem when you try to go back to the official repo.
 If the maintainer doesn't want to accept your patch, maybe there is somewhere else you could change behavior to get what you want.
 This might take a little extra time, but it encourages you to do the right thing.

 The other pain with forking is that it means that every user of your gem must fork; it pushes the pain to the end user.
 The way to mitigate this is, if you're forking a gem, submit a PR as soon as you can determine if a simple gemspec update works.
-That way, when people go to fork the gem, they'll see that master is already updated and use that instead.
+That way, when people go to fork the gem, they'll see that controller is already updated and use that instead.